View content

-On our hands-on programme, you use cutting-edge scientific techniques to explore history and prehistory.
-You go out into the field and discover real artefacts of historic importance, studying a wide range of topics from Prehistoric Europe and Roman Britain to Forensic and Maritime Archaeology.
-Then you make good use of your knowledge in a year-long placement within the industry and come away with a professional portfolio to impress future employers.
+In our hands-on programme, you will use cutting-edge scientific techniques to explore the past.
+You will go out into the field to work on sites of historic importance, as well as studying a wide range of themes from Prehistoric Europe to death and burial.
+Then you will make good use of your knowledge in a year-long placement within the industry and come away with a professional portfolio to impress future employers.

 In Year 1, you learn all the basics for a solid foundation in Archaeology, from prehistory to the historic period and cover topics like Archaeological Science and Fieldwork.
-This is topped off with an exciting four weeks at a live excavation site.
+This is topped off with an exciting four weeks of fieldwork on a research excavation.

-In Year 4, you engage in more vocational learning during classes on project management and cultural heritage law.
-You write a dissertation, often on a practical topic, such as a site survey.
-And there’s a final chance to study in-depth topics that really interest you, ranging from Prehistoric Wessex, through Caribbean Peoples and Cultures to Battlefield Archaeology.
+In Year 4, you engage in more vocational learning during classes on project management and cultural heritage practice, and a module features archaeological debates.
+You write a dissertation, generally on a practical topic, such as a site survey.
+You can also choose from optional modules which include examining the archaeology of Europe Prehistory and further afield from a range of perspectives, including religion, society and conflict.

 With the course’s focus on vocational archaeology, it’s no surprise that many of our graduates proceed directly into a career in professional archaeology, often with commercial archaeological organisations undertaking developer funded excavation, survey work and research work.